 While we have to say goodbye to the Mercy Thompson series, you don't have to say goodbye to the Mercyverse!
 Continue on with Alpha & Omega by Patricia Briggs.
 It's an amazing spin off series.

 If you missed reading Mercy Thompson with us, don't worry, Casey, Nicola, and I are starting a NEW read-along January 1st!
 Don't miss out on reading the Realm Enforcers series with us.

 Welcome to my #CMCon18 author feature series.
 Showcasing several of the talented authors that will be in attendance at the upcoming Coastal Magic Convention in Florida.

 A military brat born and raised at Ft.
 Benning Georgia; TM Smith is an avid reader, reviewer and writer.
 A Texas transplant, she now calls DFW her home.
 Most days she can be found curled up

 with a good book, or ticking away on her next novel.

 Smith is a single mom of three disturbingly outspoken and decidedly different kids, one of which is Autistic.
 Besides her writing, she is passionate about Autism advocacy and LGBT rights.
 Because, seriously people, Love is Love!

 Rating: 4 bookmarks

-* This audiobook was provided by the publisher in exchange for a honest review.
+* This book was provided by BookSparks in exchange for an honest review.